abpframework/abp/docs/en/tutorials/book-store/part-02.md

 ````

 * `abp.localization.getResource` gets a function that is used to localize text using the same JSON file defined on the server side.
 In this way, you can share the localization values with the client side.
-* `abp.libs.datatables.normalizeConfiguration` is a helper function defined by the ABP Framework.
+* `abp.libs.datatables.normalizeConfiguration` is a helper function defined by the ABP.
 There's no requirement to use it, but it simplifies the [Datatables](https://datatables.net/) configuration by providing conventional default values for missing options.
 * `abp.libs.datatables.createAjax` is another helper function to adapt the ABP's dynamic JavaScript API proxies to the [Datatable](https://datatables.net/)'s expected parameter format
 * `acme.bookStore.books.book.getList` is the dynamic JavaScript proxy function introduced before.
 * [luxon](https://moment.github.io/luxon/) library is also a standard library that is pre-configured in the solution, so you can use to perform date/time operations easily.